PredictiveEcology/SpaDES/cran-comments.md

 ## Updated release

-This is a maintenance release to fix a problem due to a recent change in the `archivist` package.
+This is a maintenance release to address forthcoming changes to the `dplyr` package.
+We also include a number of bug fixes and performance enhancements.

 ## Test environments